vinsan/pcpc/README.md

 ```
 ## Benchmark your solutions:

 Present the results of  benchmarks varying the number of EC2 instances involved in the computation.
-The results should be presented in terms of (strong and weak scalability)[https://www.sharcnet.ca/help/index.php/Measuring_Parallel_Scaling_Performance].
+The results should be presented in terms of [strong and weak scalability](https://www.sharcnet.ca/help/index.php/Measuring_Parallel_Scaling_Performance).

 ## Homework Evaluation Criteria